b2l/what-the-flux/README.md

 ### Views & Controller-Views

-Controller-views listen to store for changes
+Controller-views listens to the store for changes

-Query the store for its state/data
+Queries the store for it's data and state

-Re-render the view tree with the new data
+Re-renders the view-tree with new data from the store

 ### Actions

-Message with payload of data to send to the dispatcher
+Contains a message with the payload being sent to the dispatcher

-Wrapper into a helper to call from the view, like `addTodo(todoText)`
+Wrapper into a helper to call from the view, like `addTodo(todoText)` *What are you trying to say here?*

-Actions are usually called from view in response to event
+Actions are usually called from views, in response to event

-May also come from other places, such as the server
+May also come from other places, i.e the server

 ```
 var Actions = {